ljewett/one-hot-and-ready/README.md

 This kata will test your knowledge of core concepts in machine learning systems and your ability to provide craftsmanship in a cognitively challenging problem space.
 100% accuracy is not as important as your process and being able to speak to the solution you've provided.

-Please provide both the the items listed in the deliverables section, as well as responses to the questions at the end of the Readme (Yes, there are essay questions).
+Please provide both the the items listed in the deliverables section, as well as responses to the questions at the end of the Readme.

 # Instructions